omniauth/omniauth-ldap/README.md

 Why DN for `auth.uid`?

 - DN is the canonical, globally unique identifier for an LDAP entry and is always present in search results.
-See LDAPv3 and DN syntax: RFC 4511 (LDAP protocol) and RFC 4514 (String Representation of Distinguished Names).
+See LDAPv3 and DN syntax: [RFC 4511][rfc4511] (LDAP protocol) and [RFC 4514][rfc4514] (String Representation of Distinguished Names).
-- Attributes like `uid` (defined in RFC 4519) or `sAMAccountName` (Active Directory–specific) may be absent, duplicated across parts of the DIT, or vary between directories.
+- Attributes like `uid` (defined in [RFC 4519][rfc4519]) or `sAMAccountName` (Active Directory–specific) may be absent, duplicated across parts of the DIT, or vary between directories.
 Using DN ensures consistent behavior across AD, OpenLDAP, and other servers.
 - This trade-off favors cross-directory interoperability and stability for apps that need a unique identifier.

 Where to find the "username"-style value